samueleblanc/MatTalX/CONTRIBUTING.md

 ## Testing

-A basic test can be run with `bash build.sh test`
+Basic tests can be run with `bash test.sh liveserver` and `bash test.sh parser`

 For a full test, it's recommended to build the extension or add-on (`bash build.sh chrome` or `bash build.sh firefox` respectively) and then test it in the browser.